Last Vat

 She sighs.

-She can’t dispute my logic, but it still feels wrong to let me go alone.
+She can’t dispute my logic, but it still feels wrong to her.

 I touch the entrance stone, and find myself in the small round outer cave, surrounded by a soft bluish-green glow.